linode/developers/hugo/content/platform/nodebalancer/nodebalancer-ssl-configuration.md

         LoadModule rewrite_module modules/mod_rewrite.so

-    {:.note}
+    {{< note >}}
-    > Depending on your distribution, this file's location may vary.
+Depending on your distribution, this file's location may vary.
 For example, it can be found at the following paths on Debian and Red Hat based distributions, respectively:

-    >
-    >     /etc/apache2/apache2.conf
+/etc/apache2/apache2.conf

-    >
-    >     /etc/httpd/httpd.conf
+/etc/httpd/httpd.conf

+{{< /note >}}

 2. Edit the Apache virtual host configuration file to establish the rewrite rules necessary to redirect all incoming traffic from port 80/HTTP back to the NodeBalancer on port 443/HTTPS: